Annotating a WordPress site with Hypothesis

 Users will also need a Hypothesis account.
 This will store your annotations on Hypothesis servers and will allow you to annotate any site using Hypothesis.

 When you go to a post or page on this blog, you will see the Hypothesis UI running on the top right corner of the page.
 If you click on it you will see a list of other public annotations on this page and an editor for you to add more annotations to the page and interact with annotations left by others on the page.

-You can choose to make your annotations public, where everyone visiting the page can see them, or private ones that only the author can see.
+You can choose to make your annotations public, where everyone visiting the page can see them, or private which only the author can see.

 My hope in implementing Hypothesis for the blog is to allow people to comment and discuss items they find interesting.
 This will be a great way to build a community of people who share the same interests and are looking to learn from each other.
 While I write all the content, I'll be the first one to admit that I don't know it all, I don't know about a lot of things and I'm always looking forward to learning more about the web.